60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 - Open kitchens

-- Private master suites
+- Private primary suites

 - Large shops